 Trim your fabric to make sure it’s square/straight.
 This step was especially important for the sheets I made, because all three patterns were on a grid and any crookedness would have been evident once the sheets were done.
 Now you're ready for the real work.

 Cut your fabric down to a 48 ½” X 30 ¾” rectangle.
 (See note at bottom for different sized baby mattresses.)

 Then cut out what I call the corner squares; these are 4 ¼” X 4 ¼”.

 Here's what the piece of fabric looks like once it's been cut:

-Pinning and Sewing Your Corners
+Step 3: Pin and Sew Your Corners

 Now you’re almost ready to start sewing.
 First pin the right sides of each of the corner squares together.
 You could do these one at the time—pin one corner, go sew it then pin the next corner and so on—but I prefer to pin them all and then go sew them all at once.